athrvgupta0819/athrvgupta0819/README.md

 #### 🧠 Diabetes Prediction Model
 > Built a linear regression model using Scikit-learn with 92% accuracy.
 > Visualized key predictors using Seaborn and Matplotlib for better model explainability.

-#### 🚗 Lane Detection for Autonomous Navigation *(Upcoming)*
-> Working on a real-time lane detection project using OpenCV and Hough Transform to guide simulated self-driving cars.

-#### 💤 Driver Drowsiness Detection *(Upcoming)*
-> A system that monitors eye/face landmarks using Dlib to prevent road accidents by issuing real-time alerts.

 ---

 ### 📜 Certifications